Trompenaars's model of national culture differences: Achievement vs ascription

 In an achievement culture, people are accorded status based on how well they perform their functions.
 In an ascription culture, status is based on who or what a person is.
 Does one have to prove themself to receive status or is it given to them?
 Achievement cultures include the US, Austria, Israel, Switzerland and the UK.
 Some ascription cultures are Venezuela, Indonesia, and China.
 When people from an achievement culture do business in an ascription culture it is important to have older, senior members with formal titles and respect should be shown to their counterparts.
 However, for an ascription culture doing business in an achievement culture, it is important to bring knowledgeable members who can prove to be proficient to other group, and respect should be shown for the knowledge and information of their counterparts.

 Sequential vs synchronic

 A sequential time culture is the one in which the people like events to happen in a chronological order.
-The punctuality is very appreciated and they base their lives in schedules, plannification and specific and clear deadlines; in this kind of cultures time is very important and they do not tolerate the waste of time.
+Punctuality is very much appreciated and they base their lives in schedules, plannification and specific and clear deadlines; in this kind of cultures time is very important and they do not tolerate the waste of time.
 Instead in synchronic cultures, they see specific time periods as interwoven periods, the use to highlight the importance of punctuality and deadlines if these are key to meeting objectives and they often work in several things at a time, they are also more flexible with the distribution of time and commitments.